kgabriel-hashicorp/demo-root-module/README.md

 # demo-root-module
 This repository contains the standards we recommend having for a root module in Terraform.

 ## Usage
 This terraform module will create an S3 Bucket.

-## Module Version Updates

-* This module relies on dependabot to manage the module dependencies.
-* A PULL REQUEST will automatically be raised if there are new versions of the child modules from either the public or private Terraform Registry.
-* The PULL REQUEST will have to approved by the CODEOWNERS.
-* More details can be found under ` .github/workflows/README.md `

 <!-- BEGIN_TF_DOCS -->
 ## Requirements